radhika7780/demo/README.md

 # demo
-a demo  for git and github
+a demo  for git and github.